bens4lsu/theskinny-publish/Content/blog2/psycho-scares-me-for-the-first-time.md

 (For the record, they were just those of Mrs. theskinnyonbenny.
 Although it's not out of the question that she could plot my murder, there's no way it would be in a manner that gets blood all over the bathroom.
 Not even the guest bathroom.)

 I'm sure it was the combination of footsteps, darker than usual shower, and already having a metal blade scraping across my head, but let me reiterate, it was scary.
-And I haven't seen <i>Psycho</i> in at least a few years.
+And I haven't seen *Psycho* in at least a few years.

-I'm sure that any day now, I'll wake in the middle of the night, quivering in horror about <i>The Exorcist</i>.
+I'm sure that any day now, I'll wake in the middle of the night, quivering in horror about *The Exorcist*.